Create an event

 • Limit purchases per account: Check this option off if you want to restrict guests from purchasing multiple tickets.

-• Sales Period: Specify what date/time this ticket type will go on sale and when sales will end.
+• Sales Period: Set the date and time when this ticket type will go on sale and when sales will end.

-• Display Setting: Determines when a Ticket Type is visible to guests.
+• Display Setting: Control when this ticket type is visible to guests on the event page:

 • Visible – Always shown on the event page.